yunfachi/denix/docs/src/options/introduction.md

 ### Directly Modifying the Attribute Set of an Option
 - `noDefault <option>` - removes the `default` attribute from the option.
 It is rarely used since options without a default value are uncommon.
+- `noNullDefault <option>` - removes the `default` attribute from the option if its value is `null`.
+Used for default value logic where its absence is allowed.
 - `readOnly <option>` - adds the `readOnly` attribute with the value `true`.
 - `apply <option> <apply>` - adds the `apply` attribute with the value passed to this function.
 - `description <option> <description>` - adds the `description` attribute with the given value.